 Please see our code of conduct which outlines our expectations for attendee behaviour as well as the consequences for unacceptable behaviour.

-We are keen to find new, diverse voices to join our speaker line-up and we’d like to encourage anyone from a minority working in game development to submit a proposal for a talk.
+We are keen to find new, diverse voices to join our speaker line-up and we’d like to encourage anyone from an under-represented community working in game development to submit a proposal for a talk.
 It doesn’t matter if you’ve never spoken before, we can provide support and an experienced mentor to help you prepare your presentation and guide you through the process.
 All you need is a good idea!

 Speaker submissions will open in January 2023.
 If you have any questions about speaking, do get in touch with our content director Susan Marshall : [email protected]